 HIV and Treatment as Prevention: Including Undetectable = Untransmittable – This packet is a compilation of recent fact sheets and other resources.
 You may wish to customize it to meet the needs or interests of particular groups, such as event participants, providers, patients, clients, or the general public.
 So please feel free to distribute all or part of this packet as either a printout or PDF.

 Fact Sheets and Infographics

-HIV Treatment Can Prevent Sexual Transmission (U.S. Centers for Disease Control and Prevention – CDC) – This bilingual fact sheet for consumers describes how starting effective antiretroviral therapy (ART) as soon as possible after a person receives an HIV diagnosis can lead to an undetectable viral load – which effectively eliminates the risk of sexual transmission to an HIV-negative partner.
+HIV Treatment Is HIV Prevention (U.S. Centers for Disease Control and Prevention – CDC) – This bilingual fact sheet for consumers describes how starting effective antiretroviral therapy (ART) as soon as possible after a person receives an HIV diagnosis can lead to an undetectable viral load – which effectively eliminates the risk of sexual transmission to an HIV-negative partner.
 The first page is in English, and the second is in Spanish.

 HIV Treatment as Prevention (HIV.gov) – This easy-to-read fact sheet and associated infographic describe what HIV treatment as prevention (TasP) is, the health benefits of ART for persons with HIV, the benefits of TasP to their partners, the evidence supporting TasP, and guidance on talking with providers and partners about TasP.

 Prevention for Persons with HIV (CDC) – This fact sheet for HIV providers summarizes studies indicating that successful ART is effective in preventing HIV transmission, discusses how providers can talk with their patients about the value of TasP, and describes other prevention strategies to halt HIV transmission.